 The reason the evolutionist, chaos, and random accident perspectives have been so dominant in society for so long, in my estimation, is because of a fundamental property of evo devo systems that we will now consider.
 Nearly all, or roughly 95%, to a first approximation, of the pathways, decisions or events that occur in complex systems in our environment are bottom-up, evolutionary processes that, though they may probabilistically predictable with respect to the next path, decision, or event, are so contingent and creative that they rapidly become unpredictable in the medium and longer term.
 Yet a critical subset, on the order of 5% or less, are top-down, hierarchical, developmental processes.
 These processes, by contrast, are convergent and conservative, and intrinsically future predictable, even over the long term.
 We can call this a 95/5 (or 97/3, 99/1, or other similar) rule, for different processes.
 We will stick with the name 95/5 rule for now, until evo devo processes have been much better measured and quantified in a variety of complex systems.

 Why the 95/5 rule exists is obvious, if you think about how evolution and development work as we have defined them.
 Evolutionary processes constantly branch, or fan out, in a “bottom-up” way, as each species/system tries to adapt by trying lots of local creative experiments, which are often generated based on their local contexts.
 Think of all the things you do in a typical day that happen only because of the environment you find yourself in, or the information you’ve just seen or heard.
-Only a few of these branches are destined fall into funnels, special evolutionary configurations that will predictably reach higher levels of complexity.
+Only a few of these evolutionary experiments are destined fall into funnels, special configurations that will predictably reach higher levels of complexity.
 These special branches are guided “top-down” to these higher levels due to the special initial conditions and laws of the universal environment, and the way those conditions and laws have been tuned for future-specific form and function via many previous cyclings of the system (in living systems and the universe as a system).